Reporting a Defect

-A major function does not work in a core area of the product, but there is a workaround that is time consuming.
+A major function does not work in a core area of the product, but there is often a workaround that is time consuming.

 The Development Team will fix within its normal release cycle.
 The target is to fix these issues within 30-120 days.

 Customers will receive an automated update when the issue resolution is scheduled to be deployed.